 By its very nature, the Court's federalism jurisprudence involves the scope of the power of the federal government vis-à-vis that of the states.
-As such, it is expected that the justices will be attentive to institutional constraints that are implicated in these cases in two ways.
-First, as a national policy making institution, I expect that the Court will be particularly sensitive to striking down congressional laws, as opposed to state or local legislation (e.g., Dahl 1957).
-Such is the case for two reasons.
-First, because Congress has authority over the Court that state and local governments do not, such as control over the federal judiciary's budget and jurisdiction, this has the potential to create a constraint on the justices to avoid drawing the ire of their legislative counterpart (e.g., Cross and Tiller 2000).
+As such, it is expected that the justices will be attentive to institutional constraints implicated in these cases in two ways.
+With regard to Congress, I expect that, as a national policy making institution, the Court will be particularly sensitive to striking down congressional laws, as opposed to state or local legislation (Dahl 1957).7 Such is the case for two reasons.
+First, because Congress has authority over the Court that state and local governments lack, including control over the federal judiciary's budget and jurisdiction, this has the potential to create a constraint on the justices to avoid drawing the ire of their legislative counterpart (Cross and Tiller 2000).
 In this sense, by ruling in favor of the pro-federal government side of the coin, a justice is able to sidestep separation of powers concerns that have the potential to undermine the Court's power and legitimacy.
-Second, a justice might avoid striking down congressional legislation in order to enlarge the Court's influence by expanding the breath of federal law.
-For example, by striking down state legislation that conflicts with federal laws, a justice is able to enhance the Court's authority to adjudicate future litigation falling under the same issue area - a consideration that the justices, in their capacity as policy maximizers, might find particularly attractive.
+Second, a justice might avoid striking down congressional legislation in order to enlarge the Court's influence by expanding the breadth of federal law.
+For example, by striking down state legislation that conflicts with federal laws, a justice is able to enhance the Court's authority to adjudicate future litigation falling under the same issue area-a consideration that the justices, in their capacity as policy maximizers, might find particularly attractive.
 Conversely, by striking down federal legislation, a justice puts the Court in a position to potentially limit its authority to conduct judicial review, particularly if Congress fails to act by revising the legislation in question.
 Accordingly, I hypothesize that a justice will be less likely to support the states' rights position if the case implicates congressional authority.